 Survey and Research Project on 'The Field'

-A report is now available of the recently completed survey and research project on the 'The Field', the experimental site of Ken and Addy Fern ( Plants For A Future founders) in Cornwall, where they carried out research and provided information on edible and otherwise useful plants suitable for growing outdoors in a temperate climate.
+A report is available of the survey and research project carried out in 2009-10 on the 'The Field', the experimental site of Ken and Addy Fern ( Plants For A Future founders) in Cornwall, where they carried out research and provided information on edible and otherwise useful plants suitable for growing outdoors in a temperate climate.
 Over time they planted 1500 species of edible plants on 'The Field' in Cornwall, which was their base since 1989.
 The Report was written by Dr Carol Wellwood, who also acted as Project Manager of the Survey and Research Project.

 As a taster, here is the first part: '1-Intro-Method-Results.pdf'